accelerex-developer/RexPayiOS/README.md

 }
 ```

-## Description on some vital optional properties
+# Description on some vital optional properties
-    - `passphrase:` This should be provided if used when you're generating your pgp key pair
+    - `passphrase` This should be provided if used when you're generating your pgp key pair.

     - `selctedChannels:` This will show all the available channels by defaut.Feel free to make any modifications as needed.